NORDSON CORP - Quarter Report: 2023 January (Form 10-Q)

 Restricted Shares and Restricted Share Units

 We may grant restricted shares and/or restricted share units to our employees and directors.
-These shares or units may not be transferred for a designated period of time (generally one to three years) defined at the date of grant.
+These shares or units may not be transferred for a designated period of time (generally to three years) defined at the date of grant.
 We may also grant continuation awards in the form of restricted share units with cliff vesting and a performance measure that must be achieved for the restricted share units to vest.

 For employee recipients, in the event of termination of employment due to early retirement, with the consent of the Company, restricted shares and units granted within 12 months prior to termination are forfeited, and other restricted shares and units vest on a pro-rata basis, subject to the consent of the Compensation Committee.
 In the event of termination of employment due to normal retirement at age 65, restricted shares and units granted within 12 months prior to termination are forfeited, and, for other restricted shares and units, the restriction period applicable to restricted shares will lapse and the shares will vest and be transferable and all unvested units will become vested in full, subject to the consent of the Compensation Committee.
 In the event of a recipient's disability or death, all restricted shares and units granted within 12 months prior to termination fully vest.
 Termination for any other reason prior to the lapse of any restrictions or vesting of units results in forfeiture of the shares or units.